acemod/ACE3/docs/wiki/framework/advanced-fatigue-framework.md

 ACE provides four settings to tweak Advanced Fatigue.
 Adjust these factors depending on how hard you want your experience to be.

 - **Performance factor:** This influences the overall performance of players, malnourished or super soldiers, everything is possible.
 - **Recovery factor:** Do you like looking at the landscape or think breaks are boring?
-Whatever the case, this influences the lenght of your stamina breaks.
+Whatever the case, this influences the length of your stamina breaks.
 - **Load factor:** If you believe a Javelin is the perfect companion for your .50 BMG sniper rifle you probably should tweak this setting.
 - **Terrain factor**: Not everyone is used to mountainous terrain.
 Tweak this until you feel more at home.